-My friend Sofia von Porat shares here her favorite places in new Zealand.
-Sofia writes for AsWeTravel, a travel blog sharing travel tips, videos, guides and inspiration from around the world.
+Below my friend Sofia von Porat shares here her favorite places in new Zealand.

 I was recently told by a German girl about a German saying that goes “don’t let your children go to New Zealand – they will never come back!”, meaning that it’s so amazing they wouldn’t want to ever go home again.